 How should small business owners prepare for changes to the minimum wage?

-Here are some other steps you can take to make sure your business is ready if the minimum wage does increase:
+Here are some other steps you can take to make sure your business is ready if the minimum wage in Rhode Island does increase again:

 - Evaluate your staffing: Take a look at your hourly, weekly, and monthly sales to determine if your current staffing levels are appropriate.
 Based on those sales and the rest of your finances, make a plan for any future hiring.
 Maybe you need to add a new full-time employee each year.
 Or maybe your sales are seasonal and hiring contract employees during your busy seasons makes more sense.